e-gun/HipparchiaGoServer/README.md

 * c.
 325MB resident RAM on launch (note that a simple application like iTerm2 uses 354MB and Firefox uses 855MB)
 * add about 125MB of RAM per postgres client connection in the pool
-* a very heavy search like "all forms of Πόλιϲ near..." can kick you up into 660MB
+* a very heavy search like "all forms of πόλιϲ near..." can kick you up into 660MB

 ### MINIMUM VERSION OF GOLANG REQUIRED TO BUILD
 * go 1.19 because `atomic.Int32` and `atomic.Int64` are called